Skip to content

 To use the Kafka module, include the following in your node configuration:

-## We first declare the Kafka log cluster:
+## We first declare the Kafka cluster under `remotes`:

 # You can define multiple Kafka clusters here, and refer to them by name in the log configuration.